pacuna/dckerize/README.md

 You'll get

 - An nginx/passenger container environment for your application and all the necessary configurations.
 It also mounts the application into the container so you can make development changes and not having to rebuild the image.
-- A separate container running MySQL or PostgreSQL
+- A separate container running PostgreSQL
 - A separate container for keeping your data using the data-only container pattern.
-- Extras (elasticsearch, redis and memcached for now)

 ## Requirements

-- Docker >= 1.12
+- Docker >= 1.13
-- Docker Compose >= 1.8
+- Docker Compose >= 1.13

 ## Installation